SSL-ACTX/SSL-ACTX/README.md

 ### ☕ Connection

-I am consistently open to technical discourse regarding systems architecture, the nuances of performance optimization (like why Python is slow??), or recommendations for manga.
-If you are developing something unconventional, I would be interested in hearing about it.
+I'm always down to chat about systems, performance (like why Python is slow), or nerdy/weeb stuff.
+If you're building something weird or unconventional, feel free to reach out.

 <p align="center">
   <a href="mailto:seuriin@gmail.com">